-Samantha is a writer who focuses on short-form work told in first-person, female voices.
-Her stories have appeared in Severine, Postbox, Razur Cuts, and Clover & White.
-She’s had monologues performed by Slackline Productions and Coronavirus Theatre Club.
+Her stories have been published in Gutter, Severine, Postbox, Razur Cuts, and Clover & White.
+She has had monologues performed by Slackline Productions and Coronavirus Theatre Club.
 Two of her short plays have been staged at Queen’s Theatre, Hornchurch.

 You can find her on Twitter(this will open in a new window) and Instagram(this will open in a new window).